Header images courtesy of @852go and @dlky_nature (via Instagram)

-To the unacquainted, hiking in Hong Kong during the summer is no joke.
+Hiking in Hong Kong during the summer is no joke.
 With temperatures often rising above 30 degrees Celsius and the intense heat exacerbated by humidity, just the thought of going outside may be enough to get you sweating—never mind hiking—but the idea is not as absurd as you might think.
-Our city is blessed with a handful of beach hikes that offer epic sea views, a good workout, and, most importantly, the promise of a refreshing cool-down.
-So, slather on some sunscreen, grab your bathing suit, and hit up one of these gorgeous shorelines!
+Our city is blessed with a handful of beach hikes that offer epic sea views, a good workout, and the promise of a refreshing cool-down.
+Slather on some sunscreen, grab your bathing suit, and hit up one of these gorgeous shorelines!

 Covered in lush mountainous terrains, Lantau Island boasts more than its fair share of bucket-list-worthy hikes, but if you’re going in the heat of summer, then the undulating trail connecting Mui Wo and Pui O Beach is a no-brainer.
 Bookended by beaches, with the intermission of shaded sections and aerial coastal views, it’s the perfect mix of adventure and relaxation.